Polyconseil/libcanardbc/README.md

   your needs.
 This program is linked to libcanardbc so it is licensed under GPLv3.

+- **json2html** renders a JSON file (DBC) to an HTML page.
+This program is distributed under BSD 3-Clause license.

 - **can_frame_decoder** is a Python 3 script to parse a CAN frame using the JSON file produced by dbc2jon.
 This program is distributed under BSD 3-Clause license.